zplug/zplug/README.md

 # Manage everything e.g. zshrc (alias)
 zplug "tcnksm/docker-alias", of:zshrc

-# Prohibit updates to a plugin by using the "frozen:" specifier
+# Prohibit updates to a plugin by using the "frozen:" tag
 zplug "k4rthik/git-cal", as:command, frozen:1

 # Grab binaries (from GitHub Releases)
-# and rename to use "file:" specifier
+# and rename to use "file:" tag
 zplug "junegunn/fzf-bin", \
     as:command, \
     from:gh-r, \